 Make sure to waterproof every item.

-If you have room in your dog's pack Family Disaster Dogs recommends adding these items to your dog’s Go-Bag or Bug Out pack.
+If you have room in your dog's pack we at Family Disaster Dogs recommend adding these items to your dog’s Go-Bag or Bug Out pack.

 A compass and a map of your area